homurachan/pytorch_cryoEM/README.md

 # pytorch_cryoEM

-pytorch implementation of many cryo-EM softwares.
+pytorch implementation (by ChatGPT 5.5 and 5.6) of many cryo-EM softwares.
 Right now all softwares come from the Grigorieff Lab.

 ## Required libraries